High-Strength Amorphous Silicon Carbide for Nanomechanics: Intrinsic Quality Factor and High Q Mechanical Resonators

 To exploit the sensing potential of LPCVD a-SiC, we designed and optimized a tapered PnC nanostring with a length of 6mm and a thickness of 71 nm using a a-SiCR2 thin film.
 Bayesian optimization \cite{Shin2021} was used to find designs with high Q-factor -- more details can be found in Supporting Information \textbf{(E)}.
 This simulation-based optimization is largely possible due to the accurate characterization of the material properties of the a-SiC thin films in previous sections.
 As shown in \textbf{Figure \ref{fig4}(f)}, the optimized PnC nanostring consists of fixed 24 unit cells with different widths and lengths, leading to a stress concentration of up to 1.2 GPa towards its center part.
 Within the phononic bandgap generated by the optimized tapered PnC nanostring, a soft clamped defect mode with a simulated Q factor $Q_{sim}=2.11\pm 0.17\times 10^8$ appears at the frequency of $f_{sim}=921$ kHz, as shown at the bottom of \textbf{Figure \ref{fig4}(f)}.
 The optimized tapered PnC nanostring was fabricated based on the design at the top of \textbf{Figure \ref{fig4}(f)}, and it was measured at an interferometer under ultra-high vacuum of $4\times 10^{-9}$ mbar.
 As a result, an high Q factor mechanical mode with $Q=(1.98\pm0.03)\times 10^8$ was measured experimentally at a frequency of $f=896$ kHz at room temperature, shown by its ringdown curve plotted in \textbf{Figure \ref{fig4}(g)}.
 This result demonstrates, for the first time, a mechanical quality factor exceeding $10^8$ for silicon carbide nanomechanical resonators, as predicted by simulation.
 This also suggests that future design strategies to enhance resonator performance can be carried out using the LPCVD a-SiC thin films.

 In addition, the quality factor-frequency product of the optimized LPCVD a-SiC tapered PnC nanostring is $Q\times f = 1.791 \times 10^{14}$, which is significantly higher than the quantum limit $Q\times f = 2\pi k_B T /\hbar = 6.24\times 10^{12}$.
 This paves the way towards engineering quantum states in room temperature environments \cite{Guo2019,Norte2016}.
 This high quality factor of the nanomechanical resonator with an effective mass $m_{eff}=1.27\times 10^{-13}$ kg corresponds to a force sensitivity of $\sqrt{S_{F}}= \sqrt{4k_B T m_{eff} \cdot 2\pi f/Q } =$ 7.7 aN/Hz$^{1/2}$ at room temperature, which is comparable to a typical atomic force microscope cantilever operating at liquid helium temperature.
 With the high quality factor shown above, LPCVD a-SiC is shown to be the third material that can reach $Q>10^8$ at room temperature using strain engineering, after conventional a-Si$_3$N$_4$ \cite{Ghadimi2018} and strained silicon \cite{Beccari2022}.
 Moreover, the superior chemical and mechanical properties of LPCVD a-SiC allow for the fabrication of thinner and stronger resonators, enabling it to be more compatible with the dissipation dilution method.
-With advantages such as a relatively simple and low-cost fabrication process, compatibility with various substrates, including transparent ones, and its potential to perform better and more stably in harsh environments as high-Q nanomechanical resonators, LPCVD a-SiC is a promising material for fabricating commercial mechanical sensors.
+With advantages such as a relatively simple and low-cost fabrication process, compatibility with various substrates, including transparent ones, its high-Q performance, LPCVD a-SiC is a promising material for fabricating commercial mechanical sensors.